Einstein metrics on homogeneous superspaces: Flag supermanifolds

 \section{Flag supermanifolds}

 In this section, we introduce a class of homogeneous superspaces called flag supermanifolds.
 In analogy with the construction of generalised flag manifolds in terms of so-called painted Dynkin diagrams in the non-super case~\cite{Arv03}, we introduce what we call circled Dynkin diagrams to describe the flag supermanifolds in \secref{sec: flag}.
 In \secref{sec: examflag}, we identify the compact real forms of the Lie superalgebras of types $A$ and $C$.
 In \secref{sec: flagA1}, \secref{sec: flagA} and \secref{sec: flagC}, we then classify Einstein metrics on flag supermanifolds constructed from circled Dynkin diagrams of types $A$ and $C$.
+We refer to \cite{Kac77} for Dynkin diagrams of complex Lie superalgebras, to \cite{Ser83,Par90,Chu13} for classifications of real forms of Lie superalgebras, and to \cite{Kac78} for the representation theory of complex Lie superalgebras.